§ Trust Spanning Protocol (TSP) Specification

 In our shorthand notation, we also include the destination’s intermediary VIDs.

-The VID hop list MUST be in the payload header fields.
+The VID hop list MUST be in the control payload fields.

 Each intermediary processes the received TSP message {VID_sndr, VID_rcvr, Payload}